 We are specialist members of the American Association of Endodontists and the International Association of Oral Implantologists.
 We look forward to being of service to you.
-Our expert team, led by respected endodontic specialists Jose M. Hoyo, D.M.D., Barry M. Jaye D.M.D., Maria T Hoyo D.M.D. and April L. Alford D.D.S. includes an experienced endodontic staff.
+Our expert team, led by respected endodontic specialists Jose M. Hoyo, D.M.D., Barry M. Jaye D.M.D., and Maria T Hoyo D.M.D. includes an experienced endodontic staff.
 We provide the highest standard of professional care in a friendly, comfortable environment.
 We hope that the information provided here answers many of your questions about endodontic treatment.
 If you would like additional information, please don't hesitate to contact us at 781-341-5300 or 508-880-8500 or at firstname.lastname@example.org.
 We will respond promptly.

 What is a root canal?
 A root canal is one of the most common dental procedures performed, well over 14 million every year.
 This simple treatment can save your natural teeth and prevent the need of dental implants or bridges.